Managerial economics: Pay disparity

 Where workers are paid at a substantially lower rate to their peers, outputs and attendance can fall out of alignment with organisational objectives.
 Pay disparity can cause harm to an organisations social culture, cohesion and cooperation, and alter the workplace dynamic significantly.
 In developing countries where social interactions are heavily relied upon for economic activity, these effects are particularly undesirable.
-It has been proven that these consequences can be avoided by clearly justifying pay inequality to workers.
-Potentially due to self-serving bias, workers are unwilling to believe that they perform at a lower standard than their peers unless shown undeniable evidence.
+Evidence suggests these consequences can be avoided by clearly justifying pay inequality to workers.
+Potentially due to self-serving bias, workers are often unwilling to believe they perform at a lower standard than their peers unless shown undeniable evidence.
 Particularly in settings where employees do not trust their managers, workers may be inclined to suspect favouritism until they are given evidence and justifications.

 Tournament theory is used to describe why different pay levels exist between different roles in the business hierarchy.
 The idea of tournament theory is that agents who put in effort to achieve promotions are rewarded with a higher, non-incremental, pay rate.
-The reward of a higher pay rate incentivizes behavior that leads to promotions.
-This behavior is often lucrative and therefore ideal for the business.
+The reward of a higher pay rate incentivizes behaviour that leads to promotions.
+This behaviour is often lucrative and therefore ideal for the business.
 Tournaments can be very powerful at incentivizing performance.
-Empirical research in economics and managements have shown that tournament-like incentive structure increases the individual performance or workers and managers in the workplace.
+Empirical research in economics and managements have shown that tournament-like incentive structure increases the individual performance of workers and managers in the workplace.

+However, research has also shown that tournaments consistently disadvantage certain groups, such as women.
+The prevalence of tournament structured competitions for career progression provides an explanation for why women are often underrepresented in high positions.
+Other studies have investigated gender discrepancies in risk aversion, feedback aversion, overconfidence, self-perception of ability, negotiation skills and self-promotion as further explanations that can contribute to differences in pay despite uniform performance.
+Managers ability to identify the role of biases in perpetuating inequalities within the workplace can be instrumental in improving firm outcomes.

+Game Theory

+Game theory is the study where individuals study the different choices agents make with respect to their personal preferences, incentives and benefits.